danabo/blog/content/posts/The Reversibility Problem.md

 1. That the system is interacting with the outside world in some way, i.e. it does work on the outside world.
 This means we must also consider and define the immediate boundary between system and outside, which we call the *environment* of the system.
 2. The useful work done during the forward process would not be undone by itself, so the reverse process requires some sort of agent-driven change in the system's environment that induces the reverse process to happen.
 In practice, the forward and reverse processes are both driven by an agent via the environment.

-The inclusion of an environment (which is itself an open system, being the boundary between system and universe) makes defining reversibility in terms of a fine-grained representation (i.e. classical mechanics) a much greater challenge, simply because formalizing environments in the same fine-grained representation is anywhere between challenging and intractable.
+The inclusion of an environment (which is itself an open system, being the boundary between system and universe) makes defining reversibility in terms of a fine-grained representation (i.e. classical mechanics) a much greater challenge, simply because formalizing environments in the same fine-grained representation is somewhere between challenging and intractable.

 Furthermore, the reversibility of the system now also depends on the repeatibility of the environment.
 By that I mean, with every cycle of the forward+reverse process the environment needs to behave the same w.r.t. its interaction with the system.
 Of course, the entire universe beyond the system's environment need not repeat, so this presents a problem of what it means for the system's environment to be reversed along with the system.